X

 Mason sustained an ACL sprain during San Francisco’s Week 6 visit to NFC West rival Seattle, which immediately vaulted Guerendo into an increased role.
 It also underscored the importance of having Guerendo secured as a handcuff if you have been utilizing Mason in your lineups.

 Guerendo rushed for 99 yards on 10 attempts, which included a 76-yard run.
-Deebo Samuel Sr. (four), and Patrick Taylor (three) also accumulated carries after Mason departed the Week 6 matchup.
+Deebo Samuel Sr. (four), and Patrick Taylor (five) also accumulated carries after Mason departed the Week 6 matchup.
+Taylor also led the reconstructed backfield in routes run (eight).

 Mason’s status should be monitored in advance of San Francisco’s Week 7 encounter with Kansas City.
 The 49ers’ depth chart will also be modified whenever Christian McCaffrey re-emerges from his extended absence (Achilles).
 However, Guerendo is primed to deliver RB2 output if Mason and McCaffrey are inactive.